-Below I have outlined the three step process I followed to relieve myself of my own chocolate binging habit.
+Below I have outlined the three-step process I followed to relieve myself of my own chocolate bingeing habit.
 Although I still eat and enjoy chocolate these days, I do so now in relative moderation yet enjoy it just as much.

-Note: Food addiction can be a very serious issue that is typically fueled by serious underlying psychological issues.
+Note: Food addiction can be a very serious issue that is often fuelled by serious underlying psychological issues.
 I’m not a doctor, nor do I claim to be qualified to help people dealing with serious cases of food addiction, nor is it my intention to do so in this article.
-This article is for people who recognize that they eat too much of a particular food (or group of foods) and want to do something about it.
+This article is for people who recognise that they eat too much of a particular food (or group of foods) and want to do something about it.
 It is not for people who feel that they are completely out of control with their eating.
-If you are part of the latter group, I recommend that you speak to your physician.
+If you are part of the latter group, I recommend that you speak to your doctor.

 Food cravings are typically at their strongest in certain environments.

 For example, my cravings for Maltesers (my confectionary of choice) are always at their strongest when I’m home alone.
 On the other hand, my cravings for Maltesers in other environments are typically far weaker – I might go for a relatively ‘normal’ 135g bag and share a few with whoever I’m with, as opposed to working through an entire 360g box myself.
 That’s about 650 calories rather than 1,800 calories – an enormous difference.

 If you can identify the specific environmental circumstances that fuel your addiction, you can seek to reduce the time you spend in such environments.
 In doing so, the effects of your addiction will be drastically reduced.

 Addictions wax and wane – their strength is not constant.
 You will find your addiction to be far stronger at certain times than at others.

 The timing of my addiction is particularly well-defined.
 Unlike many people, I don’t really have a craving for confectionary through the day, but if I don’t have something sweet after dinner, I will feel like I’ve missed out.